OrensteinLab/PrimerDesigner/docs/PD-var-ILP.md

 Specific parameters for PD-var-ILP include

 - **num_proteins**
-  The number of variants for which you want to design specific primers for *Default:* 3
+  The number of variants for which you want to design specific primers for.
+  *Default:* 3

 - **merge_bins**